thoughtspot/thoughtspot.github.io/_reference/practice/reaggregation-scenarios.md

 permalink: /:collection/:path.html
 ---

-The following scenarios showcase the use of the `group_aggregate` function in the real world.
+The following scenarios showcase the use of the <code>group_aggregate</code> function in the real world.
 We provide them to demonstrate to you how the function works, and the scenarios where it proved useful.

 * [Scenario 1: Supplier tendering by job](#supplier-tendering)
 * [Scenario 2: Average rates of exchange](#average-rates-exchange)